 But there is good news.
 This resource was funded by the Government Equalities office.
 When news of the resource broke on Twitter, both Liz Truss and the GEO swiftly issued tweets distancing themselves from it:

 The GEO logo was also removed from Stonewall’s primary curriculum guide which was funded under the same scheme and this resource is no longer available on the Stonewall website, but accessible to members only.

 More good news is that Warwickshire and Hertfordshire are two of the authorities who have withdrawn their transgender schools guidance after a judicial review application from a teenage girl regarding the Oxfordshire transgender toolkit was granted by a judge.

-We are pleased to note that the link to the Hertfordshire Grid for Learning statement on Transgender Trend now leads to a Page not Found and the Warwickshire Head teacher’s newsletter link also now points to a different page.
+We are pleased to note that the link to the Hertfordshire Grid for Learning statement on Transgender Trend now leads to a Page not Found and the Warwickshire Head teacher’s newsletter of 14th February 2018 has been removed from their website.

 The CPS Hate Crime guidance, written with Stonewall, has now also been withdrawn after another judicial review was sought.
 As Stonewall loses its authority and credibility we are confident that their defamation of Transgender Trend will simply cease to be taken seriously.

 We believe that argued and evidenced critisism is valid – and in fact essential when the subject is policies and approach affecting children and young people.
 We have therefore analysed all Stonewall’s schools resources published since 2015 and we are happy for anyone to analyse our resources with the same rigour and attention to detail.